openvinotoolkit/openvino/inference-engine/tools/compile_tool/README.md

                                                  This option must be used in order to compile blob without a connected Myriad device.
         -VPU_NUMBER_OF_SHAVES     <value>     Optional.
 Specifies number of shaves.
 Should be set with "VPU_NUMBER_OF_CMX_SLICES".
 Overwrites value from config.
         -VPU_NUMBER_OF_CMX_SLICES <value>     Optional.
 Specifies number of CMX slices.
 Should be set with "VPU_NUMBER_OF_SHAVES".
 Overwrites value from config.
+        -VPU_TILING_CMX_LIMIT_KB  <value>     Optional.
+Specifies CMX limit for data tiling in kB.
+Value should be equal or greater than -1, where -1 means default value of limit.
+Overwrites value from config.

     DLA options:
         -DLA_ARCH_NAME            <value>     Optional.
 Specify architecture name used to compile executable network for FPGA device.